At a Glance

 - **Assumptions:** clusters are roughly spherical and comparable in size; $K$ is chosen in advance; distance is Euclidean.

-- **Also known as:** Lloyd's algorithm; the seeding variant is k-means++; the same procedure is called vector quantisation in signal processing.
+- **Also known as:** Lloyd's algorithm; the modern variant is k-means++; the same procedure is called vector quantisation in signal processing.

 ## Why It Exists

-Grouping unlabelled points into clusters seems to call for trying every possible partition and keeping the tightest one — but the number of ways to split $n$ points into $K$ groups is astronomically large, so brute force is hopeless even for small datasets.
-K-means exists as a cheap, iterative shortcut: instead of searching all partitions, it starts from a guess and repeatedly applies two simple steps that each provably lower the same objective, sliding downhill to a solution in a handful of passes.
-The trade is honest and worth stating up front — it gives up the guarantee of the *global* best partition in exchange for finding a *good* one quickly.
+The number of ways to split $n$ points into $K$ groups grows as $\mathcal{O}(K^n)$ so brute force, trying every possible grouping, is hopeless even for small datasets.
+K-means is a cheap, iterative shortcut: instead of searching all partitions, it starts from a guess and repeatedly applies two steps that each lower the same objective, sliding downhill to a solution in a handful of passes.
+It gives up the guarantee of the *global* best partition in exchange for finding a *good* one quickly, sort of like stochastic gradient descent.

 <div class="ml-widget" data-algo="kmeans"></div>